Cinnabar. Credit: Mineral Information Institute.

 It is found in hydrothermal veins and volcanic deposits, notably in

 Spain, Italy, Peru, and California.
 It is reduced to mercury by roasting.

 cinnabar, so called from its liver-brown color, is a variety

-- Red mercuric sulfide used as a pigment under the name vermillion.
+In the form of red mercuric sulfide, cinnabar is used as a pigment under the name vermillion.